Modelling disease burden

 Key Points

-- Transmission models should include disease burden when it is important for onward transmission
+- Transmission models should include disease burden when it affects onward transmission

 - Outputs of transmission models can be used as inputs to models of burden